How to repair peeling or flaking leather?

 Option 1: Stain the Fabric

-This will take a couple hours and cost $23 – $50, depending on the scope of the damage.
-This improves appearance somewhat, but you will not have a smooth, lustrous leather-like surface that repels water, and the disparity in texture will be obvious up close.
+This improves appearance somewhat, but you will not have a smooth, lustrous leather-like surface that repels water, and the disparity in texture will be obvious from a 2-3 foot distance.

 Shop our Products